- Konami/Ultra, 1988 -

 Of course, there is the minor detail of escaping the intricate trappings of Outer Heaven and a fortified tank of terror standing in the way of Solid Snake's safe return to freedom and success.

-Buried mines, pit traps (where floors swallow up anything or anyone without warning), gas-filled chambers, electrified floor tiles, surveillance cameras (some of which fire off laser beams upon detection of motion – similar to Blaster Master), infrared sensors that can be tripped setting off alarms, metal rollers that can mercilessly crush Snake — all form a formidable line of defense against Snake's advances.
+Buried mines, pit traps (where floors swallow up anything or anyone without warning) [Learn a special trick to avoid these... to an extent.], gas-filled chambers, electrified floor tiles, surveillance cameras (some of which fire off laser beams upon detection of motion – similar to Blaster Master), infrared sensors that can be tripped setting off alarms, metal rollers that can mercilessly crush Snake — all form a formidable line of defense against Snake's advances.

 If this line of physical barriers isn't enough of an obstacle, a cool cast of minor bosses with designs on ending the resistance will do their best to halt Solid Snake's advances.
 These characters range from the NRA-approved Machine Gun Kid, Twin Shot and Shotgunner to the enigmatic Arnold (a set of strong-armed foes that block doors better than bouncers) and the very quizzical, Coward Duck (???), who lives up to his moniker by using three prisoners as human shields (perhaps his name is a nonsensical play on George Lucas' forgettable film of the '80s, Howard The Duck).
 Unfortunately, this enlistment of enemies would have been more impressive with sharper, more color-filled rendering, and some kind of discernable hit detection or sound effect.